OfficialGopi/HelloTalk/README.md

 ## HelloTalk Chat App

-A full‑stack real‑time chat application with private and group chats, file attachments, friend requests, notifications, and an admin dashboard.
+A full‑stack real‑time chat application with private and group chats, file attachments, friend requests, notifications, one‑to‑one audio and video calling (WebRTC), and an admin dashboard.
 Built with React + Vite on the client and Node.js + Express + Socket.IO on the server, using MongoDB and Cloudinary for storage.

 ![Logo](client/public/logo.png)